ejlchappin/MidiSetlistController/README.md

 ```

 ## To do list and known issues

-* Start the application with a commandline (terminal, from a batch file), otherwise the DumpReceiver doesn't work.
 * The conversion from Hex midi codes to 7bit decimal bytes should be done in the application and allows to enter hex midi codes too.